Aditya-raj22/CareBuddy/README.md

 ## Contact

-For any queries or support, please reach out to [your-email@example.com]
+For any queries or support, please reach out to a.raj@duke.edu